 Having known the biblical story of Esther from a young age, I always thought of perhaps tackling the epic story of courage and betrayal myself.
 It lends itself well to the “chosen one” formula, except rather than a young farm boy saving a mythic land from an evil overlord, it’s a young girl who becomes queen to save a whole people.
 Though I’ll admit, I’m more familiar with the VeggieTales retelling of Esther than I am with the actual story, and if you know that series, then you know they’re going to make it a G-rated offering.
-It may sound insensitive, but the running thread through any variation of Esther’s story, including VeggieTales, is summoning the courage to do what’s right, and Rebecca Kanner’s novel rendition is no different.
+The running thread through any variation of Esther’s story, including VeggieTales, is summoning the courage to do what’s right, and Rebecca Kanner’s novel rendition is no different.

 Esther, or Hadassah, was only fourteen when she was taken to be a concubine to the king of Persia, Xerxes.
 Though she never forgets the danger of advancing in the king’s favor as a secret Jew, she navigates the cruel Persian court with compassion and intelligence, while soon learning she might have a greater purpose than she ever could have imagined.